-Birds of Brooklyn will be featured at Pulse Miami Beach contemporary art fair on December 4 -7, 2014.
+Birds of Brooklyn will be featured at Pulse Miami Beach contemporary art fair on December 4 -7, 2014 during Art Basel Miami.

 As an extension of the Brooklyn-based project, Birds of Brooklyn: Migration Miami will create a dialogue between the ghosts of these two cities.
-Visitors will hear over twenty different recordings, including the Northern Bobwhite, Heath Hen, Cape Sable Sparrow, and Florida Scrub-jay.
+Visitors will hear over 70 different recordings of endangered and bygone birds from the Brooklyn and Miami areas, including the Northern Bobwhite, Heath Hen, Cape Sable Sparrow, and Florida Scrub-jay.

 If you happen to be in Miami for the fairs, please visit Pulse at Indian Beach Park, 4601 Collins Avenue, Miami Beach.

 The new Wild Bird Fund Center has opened on the Upper West Side of Manhattan.
 Each year, the Wild Bird Fund, a non-profit 501(c)(3), provides emergency care for over 1000 wild birds and animals in New York City.